-Dirty skin does not lead to acne or blemishes.
 Frequent and vigorous washing can irritate your skin and make acne worse.
 So can grainy scrubs or soaps with harsh chemicals.
 Instead, wash acne-prone areas twice daily with a mild cleanser and warm water to minimize irritation.

 Do Go Oil-Free When You Wash

 Oil-free soaps or washes won’t clog your pores or cause blackheads, acne, and whiteheads.
 Choose products that are labeled "oil free," "nonacnegenic," or "noncomedogenic."
 Apply the soap and wash with your fingertips.
 Washcloths, mesh sponges, or other products may be too abrasive and can irritate the skin and cause breakouts.
-Some washes for acne skin contain ingredients recommended by dermatologists, specifically benzoyl peroxide and salicylic acid.
+Some washes for acne skin contain ingredients recommended by dermatologists, such as benzoyl peroxide and salicylic acid.

 Don't Avoid Favorite Foods